pyca/cryptography/docs/hazmat/primitives/asymmetric/dsa.rst

         The generator.

-    .. method:: parameters(backend)
+    .. method:: parameters(backend=None)

-        :param backend: An instance of
+        :param backend: An optional instance of
             :class:`~cryptography.hazmat.backends.interfaces.DSABackend`.

         :returns: A new instance of